jfrog/jfrog-data-generator/README.md

 ## Getting Started

 To get started, simply clone this project, make sure you meet the pre-requisites.
-It is also recommended to go through the package type specific README.
+Build your package generator docker image.
+And, Run a docker container using the generated docker image.
+See instructions for building docker image and usage details in below sections.

 ### Pre-requisites